Most of you are probably not aware that today's sermon is significant in a kind of twisted way.

 Revelation 19:20 Then the beast was captured, and with him the false prophet who worked signs in his presence, by which he deceived those who received the mark of the beast and those who worshipped his image.
 These two were cast alive into the lake of fire burning with brimstone.

 That is their fate.
-Also, their fate is shown in historical terms in chapter 20, verse 10 which says,
+Also, their fate is shown in historical terms in chapter 20.

 Back to Revelation 13, and we will read the section starting in verse 11 all the way down through verse 18 so that we can get the whole context here.